RaiManish3/RaiManish3.github.io/_posts/2023-08-20-movie-dead-poets-society.md

 The ending of the movie is not pleasing to the eyes, as I already mentioned, but that doesn't mean it is sad.
 In fact, some (literature folks) might say it is romantic.
 I do not wish to disclose the reason behind that as it would be a spoiler.
 There is a lot one can learn for himself from this movie.
 I hope you give it a try.
-[WATCH TRAILER](https://www.youtube.com/watch?v=ye4KFyWu2do).